exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Raises: Exception describing failure

 #### Parameters:
- -- role (string) â the unique identifier for the role within the domain appname -- appname (string) â the domain of the appname associated with the role -- perms (list of dictionaries) â a list of dicts with fully qualified targets in 'target', and a verb associated with it in 'verb' which can be called by members of the role [default: None]
+ - role (string) -- the unique identifier for the role within the domain appname
+ - appname (string) -- the domain of the appname associated with the role
+ - perms (list of dictionaries) -- a list of dicts with fully qualified targets in 'target', and a verb associated with it in 'verb' which can be called by members of the role [default: None]
- -- agents (list of strings) â a list of agents to assign the role to [default: None]
+ - agents (list of strings) -- a list of agents to assign the role to [default: None]

 **Return type:** boolean